Phase 3: Years 5 & 6

 With secondary school around the corner for our learners, Phase 3 provides a robust and supportive learning experience that builds the foundations of independence and confidence that can be a driving force for them in their future education.
 We aim for our children to leave Phase 3 equipped with the academic knowledge and life experiences required to access later life with determination and success.
 Encouraging a love and positive culture of learning is an integral part of the ethos in Phase Three, and as part of this, learners at all stages are supported to find pleasure in challenge and be aspirational in their learning.

-Reading is a priority within the phase: children are encouraged to read widely for pleasure, and discuss their reading with others.
-Additionally, each class has a class reader that they read together: every day, at the end of day, the class teacher reads to the children during ‘Book Time’ – a time where our children relax and lose themselves within a story.
+Reading continues to be a priority within Phase 3: children are encouraged to read widely for pleasure, and discuss their reading with others.
+Additionally, each class has a Class Read that they read together: every day, at the end of day, the class teacher reads to the children during ‘Book Time’ – a time where our children relax and lose themselves within a story.
 Both pupils and teachers relish this opportunity to read whole books, and our children gain many educational benefits from this time.
 We also take every opportunity to read throughout the wider curriculum areas, in order to develop valuable research and information gathering skills.

 Spelling, Punctuation and Grammar (SPaG) is an integral part of the new curriculum and is a focus in Phase Three this academic year.
 SPaG is taught discretely during daily sessions and referenced throughout both English writing and reading sessions.
 During SPaG sessions, children experience progressively pitched SPaG objectives to ensure, by the end of Key Stage Two, they have full coverage of the curriculum expectations.